sbutler/aws-bastion-terraform/README.md

 List of security group names or IDs in the same VPC as the public subnets.
 These groups will be attached to the primary interface of the bastion hosts.
+You can add up to 4 with the standard AWS limits.

 A standard security group is always included which allows ingress SSH from the `allowed_cidrs` and all egress traffic.